sidebar hamburger menu

 Server Section

 As soon as you have added funds (See Billing Info/Add Funds below) to your account you can immediately add new licenses for clients.
-To add IP KernelCare license:
+To add an IP KernelCare license:

 In the Operations List you are able to edit or delete the key.